Faces.

 A Harlem artist is refusing to reproduce any of it — and collectors are arriving anyway.

 Harlem, New York — In a contemporary art market defined by reproduction — by prints, editions, variants, and versioning — a self-taught Harlem artist is building his practice on the opposite principle.
-Corey Wesley creates large-scale compositions on archival museum-quality aluminum and framed fine art prints, signs them once, and retires them the moment they leave the studio.
+Corey Wesley creates large-scale compositions on archival museum-quality aluminum and framed fine art, signs them once, and retires them the moment they leave the studio.
 No prints.
 No editions.
 No reprints.
 Ever.

 His debut solo exhibition, Unapologetic Faces: The Cost of Being Seen, opened in March 2026 at the Bernie Wohl Center at Goddard Riverside Community Arts in Manhattan.
 The show received more than 300 RSVPs and 150+ in-person attendees across a single evening — figures that, for a debut by a self-taught artist without gallery representation, have registered with collectors, designers, and press.